In defence of foxes

 “The way to stop illegal fox hunting is to make it socially unacceptable,” says Bowler.
 “We need to get away from the public seeing a hunt as a countryside tradition for the perversion it is.“ He uses the term deliberately.
 “When you have lived with foxes and you know how sentient, gentle, sensitive, intelligent they are, you really do have to be perverted to rip them to pieces with a pack of hounds.
 I share images of foxes that the public haven't seen before, like those of Charlie and Hetty playing with Maddy.
 The public would be up in arms if a terrier like Maddy was chased down and ripped to pieces.
 I like to show foxes are no different.”

 Polling data commissioned earlier this year by the League against Cruel Sports showed that 76 percent of voters want hunting laws strengthened by the new government [26] - but the forces that maintain countryside pursuits are rich, and they are entrenched.
-For these communities, change will be slow - particularly as hunting continues to be shored up by education institutions such as the RAU.
+For these communities, change will be slow - as evidenced by the students at the RAU.

-“Socialisation and guilt have much to do with the continuation of how messed up our relationship is towards the ecosystem in which we live,” reflects Sawyer.
+“Socialisation and guilt have much to do with the continuation of how messed up our relationship is towards the ecosystem in which we live,” reflects Sawyer, who, like Churchward, also used to hunt.
 “To face up to the many different atrocities we commit on one another and upon other species is to be accountable for one’s own complicity and participation.
 It is to recognise that oneself and loved ones have normalised grotesque crimes against nature and individuals who just want to live.
 Integrity and courage demands facing it and striving to stop being part of the problem as opposed to pretending that the victims do not feel pain, do not matter and to project blame onto them.”
 [27]

 In the meantime, foxes continue to work their magic on those who love them.
 In one clip by photographer Severine Sitbon, two fox cubs play close to their affectionate mother, whose patience will be familiar to any parent.
 In another clip, by filmmaker Stefan Decker, six small cubs play on hay bales at sunset, pouncing on each other, nosing each other, sweet as sugar, as if no war is being waged against their kin.
-And in the end, perhaps it is this: the fox’s defiance in the face of centuries of persecution.
+And in the end, perhaps it is that foxy defiance in the face of centuries of persecution that riles his persecutors.
 Humans require animals to be placid, controllable, mindful of boundaries and property, of bedtimes and human schedules; they require them to be subservient, of service, of use.
 Foxes refuse.

 Charlie and Hetty live in a large natural enclosure on the edge of Bowler’s wood.
 The foxes have dug their own earth “so any interaction is on their terms,” he says.
 “I get moved the most when I'm just sitting quietly watching the wildlife on our smallholding and one of the foxes comes and sits next to me.
 For one of them to see me sitting there and just come up, it’s just magical.